michelle-miller/virtual-agent/tutorial.md

 ### About this task

-Now that you have added capabilities to the agent, find out what they can do.
+While the newly-added custom capabilities are being validated, let's find out what they can do.

 ### Procedure